-If it is apparent that one of the following persons is implicated or involved in a disclosed matter, the action as indicated will be taken:
+1If it is apparent that one of the following persons is implicated or involved in a disclosed matter, the action as indicated will be taken:

-- CEO the disclosed matter will be investigated by the Board Chair and/or an external, independent investigatory or legal firm. - Whistleblower Investigation Officer the disclosed matter will be investigated by the Head of Compliance. - Chief Risk Officer the disclosed matter will be investigated by the Chief Executive Officer. - Whistleblower Protection Officer An appropriate alternative (e.g. General Counsel) will replace the Whistleblower Protection Officer for the duration of the investigation.
+- CEO the disclosed matter will be investigated by the Board Chair and/or an external, independent investigatory or legal firm. - Whistleblower Investigation Officer the disclosed matter will be investigated by the Head of Compliance. - Whistleblower Protection Officer/Chief Risk Officer the disclosed matter will be investigated by the Chief Executive Officer.

-&lt;sup>2 Disclosers making disclosure through EthicsLine via the website, phone or email will be provided with a reference number and temporary pin or password to access updates through EthicsLine at a later date.
+2 Disclosers making disclosure through EthicsLine via the website, phone or email will be provided with a reference number and temporary pin or password to access updates through EthicsLine at a later date.
 Disclosures made via fax or mail that do not include contact details will not be able to receive updates.